 - Board of Directors is responsible and accountable for imposing policy and governance that provide support systems to fight against corruption with efficiency and effectiveness.
-This will ensure the management to recognise the importance of anti-corruption endeavour and cultivate this principle into the corporate culture. - Audit Committee has responsibility to review the company's accounting and finance systems, and other systematic functions including internal control, internal audit, and risk management.
+This will ensure the management to recognise - the importance of anti-corruption endeavour and cultivate this principle into the corporate culture. - Audit Committee has responsibility to review the company's accounting and finance systems, and other systematic functions including internal control, internal audit, and risk management.
 This performance will ensure that all operations meet international standards, and are adequate to enable efficient productivity. - CEO and executives at all levels are responsible to establish an anticorruption system and promote policies to combat corruption at full strength.
 They are dutiful to inform employees and all related agencies, about the attempt, including to review the appropriateness of the systems and measures to make sure that these tools comply with business change, regulations and provisions of various laws related. - Audit Department is dutiful to review and make sure that all functions are done in line with the operational policies, guidelines, regulations, and orders.
-All activities must be approved by the authorization bodies and complied with relevant statutory provisions.
-Audit has to establish control systems adequately to prevent the risk of fraud and corruption that might happen.
+All activities must be approved by the authorization bodies and complied withrelevant statutory provisions.
+Audithas to establish control systems adequately to prevent the risk of fraud and corruption that might happen.
 Suspicion of any fraud potential must be reported directly to the Audit Committee. - Risk Management Committee is responsible for assessing the risk of fraud and corruption that may arise in the process.
 The Committee must present and update appropriate solutions for the Executive Committee and Board of Directors to review and consider setting measures accordingly to reduce the risks that may emerge.

-9.1.1 Policy on community, social, and environmental responsibilities
+9.1.1 Policy on community, social, and environmental responsibilities of Directors has installedfollowing policies to reflect its care of the environment, community and society as whole:

 The company operates its business with transparency and fairness.
-Adhering to its commitment to the principles of good corporate governance, the company is responsible to take care of the community, environment, and society.
+Adhering to its commitment tothe principles of good corporate governance, the company is responsible to take care of the community, environment, and society.
 The company insists to operate its business with ethics and in compliance with the relevant legislation.
-The Board of Directors has installed following policies to reflect its care of the environment, community and society as whole:
+The Board

-- 1. Do not conduct business or take any action that undermine the country or damages natural resources, the environment, or society as a whole. - 2.
-Support activities that benefit the community and society with a focus on the environment, as well as the valued local cultures and traditions. - 3.
+- 1. Do not conduct business or take any actionthat undermine the country or damages natural resources, the environment, or society as a whole. - 2.
+Support activities that benefit the community and society with a focus on the environment, as well as the valued local cultures13 and traditions. - 3.
 Earnestly instill in all employees awareness of responsibility towards society and the environment.
-Efforts to raise quality of life and safety for the community residents, as well as to contribute to the quality of society and overall environment are encouraged within the company's operation and in collaboration with government agencies.

-- 4. Perform and control all activities in compliance with related laws and regulations. - 5.
+Efforts to raise quality of life and safety for the community residents, as well as to contribute to the quality of society and overall environment are encouraged within the company's operation and in collaboration with government agencies. - 4.
+Perform and control all activities in compliance with related laws and regulations. - 5.
 Do not cooperate or support individuals whose businesses are illegal or a threat to the stability of society and the nation.
-The company supports anti-fraud principles and rejects all forms of corruption.
+The company supports anti-fraud principles and rejectsall forms of corruption.